yilab/clojure-ring-bootstrap/README.markdown

 ## Usage

-First, include the library as a dependency.
 In your `project.clj` file add the dependency:

-        ["com.crowdflower/clojure-ring-bootstrap" "0.1.0"]
+        ["clojure-ring-bootstrap" "0.2.0"]

 Then when you register a handler you can add `/metrics/` and `/healthcheck/` responders with the middleware function `bootstrap-middleware` found in `clojure-ring-bootstrap.core`.
-Please note that these are folded into your actual ring handler, so they are probably not appropriate for exposing to external clients.
+*Note that these are folded into your actual ring handler, so they are probably not appropriate for exposing to external clients.*

 ### Adding Healthchecks and Metrics

-`bootstrap-middleware` takes three key arguments, but the most important is `:healthchecks`, which takes a map containing healthcheck names and healthcheck functions.
+`bootstrap-middleware` takes three key arguments.
+The most important is `:healthchecks`, which takes a map containing healthcheck names and healthcheck functions.
+These can return whatever arbitrary app-specific status information you'd like to expose to instrumentation.

 E.g.,